-- Perform a comprehensive review of purchasing card policies and procedures.
-The County's auditors noted 1 out of 25 purchasing card transactions tested was not supported by an application documenting approval for the issuance of a departmental purchasing card, resulting in an increased risk for the misuse of public monies. - Reconcile all cash balances to the County Treasurer's and banks' cash balances monthly and investigate and resolve unreconciled differences in timely manner.
-The County's auditors reported that the County had not reconciled its recorded balances to the County Treasurer's balances during the year and had not reconciled its payroll bank account since July 2016, increasing the risk of error and the risk of theft or misuse of public monies.
+- Develop and update policies and procedures over information technology (IT).
+The County's auditors noted that the County does not have comprehensive IT policies and procedures over risk management, logical access, change and configuration management, contingency planning, and security of significant systems and data.
+Not having robust IT policies and procedures results in a heightened risk of security breaches and potential loss of County data. - Reconcile all cash accounts monthly and investigate and resolve unreconciled differences in a timely manner.
+The County's auditors reported that the County had not reconciled its payroll bank account since July 2016.
+Further, during fiscal year 2023, the County identified additional education service departments that should be included in County's financial statements, including \$3,196,453 in cash and investments, \$3,370,329 in revenues, and \$3,037,113 in expenditures.
+Also, the County did not accurately identify the available revenues on a fund basis, resulting in necessary adjustments at the fund-based level of reporting to properly reflect available versus unavailable revenues.
 A similar finding was reported in prior years. - Perform year-end closing and financial statement preparation procedures so that it can meet its annual financial and federal reporting deadlines and provide its Board of Supervisors with timely, accurate, and complete financial information for decision making purposes.
 The County's auditors reported that the County was unable to meet its financial and federal reporting deadlines and could not provide critical information to the Board of Supervisors because the County did not devote sufficient resources to financial reporting for the size of the organization.
 A similar finding was reported in prior years. - Record revenues and accrue receivables in the correct fiscal year by identifying when the County has earned the revenues it collects based on its review of court and other departments' records, rather than based on assumption.
-A similar finding was reported in prior years. - Improve controls over federal grant programs that include a process for identifying and monitoring compliance with various program requirements.
-The County's auditors noted multiple deficiencies across several major federal programs, including late or inaccurate programmatic reporting, incomplete eligibility screenings, and unallowable activities.
+A similar finding was reported in prior years. - Improve controls over its Housing Voucher Cluster of federal programs that include a process for identifying and monitoring compliance with various program requirements, including properly calculating and reporting restricted net position.
 If these deficiencies are not corrected, the County could be at risk of losing future federal funding.
+Similar findings were reported in prior years.